A ticket can be created in the following ways:

 In most helpdesks, users will normally create their own tickets by sending an email or using the ticket submission form in the Contact Us section of your web portal.

->

-> However, you may need to create a ticket on behalf of a user - for example, if they are telling you about the issue over the phone or in person.
+However, you may need to create a ticket on behalf of a user - for example, if they are telling you about the issue in person.

->

-> You can create a new ticket from the + Add button at the top left of the content pane.
+You can create a new ticket from the + Add button at the top left of the content pane.

 As the new ticket must be associated with a user, so you must either choose a user or create one.